SystemsApproach/private5g/software/directory.rst

 cost, which has proven difficult for others to replicate.

 In its place, OnRamp adopts minimal Ansible tooling.
-This makes it easier to "take ownership" of the configuration parameters that define your specific deployment scenario.
+This makes it easier to take ownership of the configuration parameters that define your specific deployment scenario.
 The rest of this appendix walks you through a step-by-step process of deploying and operating Aether on your own hardware.
 For now, we simply point you at the collection